openspending/spendb/doc/api.rst

   ``.csv``.
 CSV is only supported where listings can be exported with some application-level meaning.

-The key resources in OpenSpending are datasets, entries, dimensions, and dimension members.
+The key resources in SpenDB are datasets, entries, dimensions, and dimension members.
 Each of these has a listing and an entity view that can be accessed.